-To account for significant differences in radio listening patterns and/or better manage sample in one part of a diary-measured county as compared to another part of that county, we may 'geo-split' the county into smaller pieces.
+To account for significant differences in radio listening patterns and/or better manage sample in one part of a diarymeasured county as compared to another part of that county, we may 'geo-split' the county into smaller pieces.
 Once split, we treat each of the subdivided pieces of a geo-split county as individual sampling units.

 We do not geo-split PPM-measured counties; instead, we may establish 'Geo-Zones' in these counties.
-For additional information on Geo-Zones, see the Sampling and Recruitment chapter of this Description of Methodology.
+For additional information on Geo-Zones, see Chapter Three of this Description of Methodology.